 Before you sign a lease agreement, you might want to ask about:

-- When rent is due each month
+- When is rent due each month?

-- Any restrictions on pets or guests
+- Are there restrictions on pets or guests?

-- Who will take care of maintenance and repairs
+- Who will take care of maintenance and repairs?

 If you are renting an apartment off campus, you should ask which utilities are included.
 Sometimes apartment complexes will include water and garbage pickup in your rent payment.
 Usually, you'll need to contact utility companies to set up your service for electricity, cable and internet, natural gas, and so on.